-Strategy and Outlook
+Priorities and Outlook

-On behalf of the Board, I thank our shareholders for your continued support, and our Management team and employees for their contribution.
+On behalf of the Board, I thank our shareholders for your continued support and our management team and employees for their contribution.